mrfelfel/internet/README.md

     - New XP can register by others only if it has proper distance from near XPs.
 We suggest more than 200Km far
     - 1ms latency with more than 100-Gbps links to exiting XP!
 1ms =~ 200km in fiber links theory!

-# Switch
+## Switch
 It is all about improve [layer 2 of OSI](https://en.wikipedia.org/wiki/Data_link_layer)!
-The our introduce [switch design](https://en.wikipedia.org/wiki/Stateless_protocol) isn't like Ethernet switch that is stateful and it doesn't need to store MAC address and route frames in [stateless manner](https://en.wikipedia.org/wiki/Connectionless_communication).
+The introduced [switch design](https://en.wikipedia.org/wiki/Stateless_protocol) isn't like Ethernet switch that must store MAC address state in each switch and will switch frames in [stateless manner](https://en.wikipedia.org/wiki/Connectionless_communication).
 Read more about switch protocol structure in [Golang](./switch-go/frame-structure.go) or [C](./switch-c/frame-structure.c)

-# Route
+## Route

 ## Universe Internet Protocol (UIP)
 We combine OSI layer 3 to layer 6 requirements as Network + Transport + Session + Presentation protocols to have one protocol and remove all overhead data.
 This protocol needs in the IoE era (Internet of Everything) for connecting things, people, data, ...!